harrytwright/cli-config/README.md

 # CLI Config

-> Beta stage of a new change
+> Remove test support of 10.x, code should still work, but won't be testing anymore

 A CLI options middleman for nopt